-CRV structure denotes that there is a set format, which carries on through all the stages.
-This promotes clear recording of Remote Viewing data and also acts as a deflector giving the mind something to occupy itself with when moving between the stages - this stops it from enquiring and starting to guess at the data, which creates noise.
-It also allows the Remote Viewing data to be recorded and shared in a useful, common format that is easy to understand and analyse.
+The method denotes that there is a set format, which carries on through all the stages.
+This promotes clear recording of remote viewing data and also acts as a deflector giving the mind something to occupy itself with when moving between the stages - this stops it from enquiring and starting to guess at the data, which creates noise.
+It also allows the remote viewing data to be recorded and shared in a useful, common format that is easy to understand and analyse.